 Busyness is now next to godliness.
 I’ve spoken to Pastor’s who say with pride, “I haven’t taken a day off in two weeks!”
 Men speak of working seventy hours a week like they just won an award for the most hours worked at the job site.
 Busyness is now next to godliness.

 What about the next phrase, “I shall spend the first three hours in prayer.”
 What?
 Three hours in prayer?
 Who has that much time in their schedule?
 Now I will admit, I do not spend the first three hours in prayer.
 Can you fill in the blank though, “I have so much to do that I shall spend the first ________ _________ in prayer?”

-One tip I would like to share is to block off time in your daily calendar for prayer.
-For myself, in my Google Calendar, I block off at least an hour for prayer each day.
+Block time in your daily calendar for prayer.
+In my Google Calendar, I block off at least an hour for prayer each day.
 During that time, I have an appointment - the door to my office is closed, the computer is put on sleep mode, and I pray.
 If I do not schedule prayer on my daily agenda, my daily agenda will never include prayer.

 This is my attempt of making prayer a priority in my ministry and daily life.
 My method may not be perfect, but God is glorified when we make prayer a priority.